Pedro-Beirao/mindcuber-python/README.md

 $ rubik.py
 ```

-The script were installed to your PATH, there is no need to call "python3"
+The scripts were installed to your PATH, there is no need to call "python3"

 If it doesnt work, don't be afraid to open an *issue*.